explodinglabs/superstack.docs/docs/gettingstarted.md

 - **Ports** – Adjust the exposed ports (specifically, Caddy's) depending on environment or application (you may bring up multiple).

-> ⚠️ The .env file is for local development only.
-Never store real secrets in
+> ⚠️ The .env file is for development only.
+Never store real secrets in version
-> version control or production.
-Use CI/CD environment variables or a secrets
+> control or production.
+Use CI/CD environment variables or a secrets manager
-> manager instead.
+> instead.

 ## 3. Start the Stack